sfidanza/worldcup/README.md

 ## Production setup

 For real production use, containers should be deployed on Docker Swarm.
-Images will be sourced from container hub or will have to be built locally before (through `docker-compose build` for example).
+Images will be sourced from container hub or will have to be built locally before (through `docker compose build` for example).
 To enable routing from the Traefik gateway, the corresponding `compose` file should be used as well:

-    docker-compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - worldcup
-    docker stack rm worldcup
+    docker compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - worldcup docker stack rm worldcup

-Note: the `docker-compose config` command is acting as a preprocessor to resolve the environment variables inside the compose files from `.env`, which is not supported by `docker stack deploy`.
+Note: the `docker compose config` command is acting as a preprocessor to resolve the environment variables inside the compose files from `.env`, which is not supported by `docker stack deploy`.

-Alternatively, containers can be started with `docker-compose`:
+Alternatively, containers can be started with `docker compose`:

-    docker-compose -f "docker-compose.yml" up -d
+    docker compose -f "docker-compose.yml" up -d
-    docker-compose -f "docker-compose.yml" down
+    docker compose -f "docker-compose.yml" down

 Note: The wiki pages contain all the info based on the previous development / deployment model (without docker).
 This still needs to be updated for docker deployment.